PomeloFoundation/Pomelo.EntityFrameworkCore.MySql/README.md

 You are able to use MySQL in Entity Framework Core now, We have implemented MySQL Entity Framework Core interfaces.
 By using a few of lines to makes your project invoke Entity Framework Core with MySQL database.
 There is a console application sample for accessing MySQL database by using Entity Framework:

 ① We recommand you to set `utf8` as your MySQL database default charset.
-By using the following statement will check your DB carset.
+By using the following statement will check your DB charset.
 ```sql
 show variables like 'character_set_database';
 ```